YvesToiser/Alyra-project4-deFi-dApp/README.md

 ## Getters

-- should return token name correctly (9ms)
+- should return token name correctly (5ms)
-- should return token symbol correctly (4ms)
+- should return token symbol correctly (5ms)

 ## Mint and authorization

-- should not mint if not authorized (15ms, 24906 gas)
+- should not mint if not authorized (17ms, 24906 gas)
-- should not authorize by wrong address (20ms, 24495 gas)
+- should not authorize by wrong address (17ms, 24495 gas)
-- should mint if authorized (14ms, 46474 gas)
+- should mint if authorized (18ms, 46474 gas)

 ## Burn & Burn From

-- should not burn if not owner (39ms, 95782 gas)
+- should not burn if not owner (34ms, 95794 gas)
-- should be able to burn if owner (36ms, 100780 gas)
+- should be able to burn if owner (37ms, 100780 gas)
-- should not burn if balance is insufficient (18ms, 26718 gas)
+- should not burn if balance is insufficient (17ms, 26718 gas)
 - should not burn from if not authorized (37ms, 96343 gas)
-- should be able to burn from if authorized (33ms, 101187 gas)
+- should be able to burn from if authorized (37ms, 101187 gas)
+-

+**44 passing (27s)**

 **34 passing (27s)**